openwisp/openwisp-controller/README.rst

 |              |   )                                                                |
 +--------------+--------------------------------------------------------------------+

-Available connector classes.
-Connectors are python classes that specify ways in which OpenWISP can connect to devices in order to launch commands.
+**Available connector classes**: Connectors are python classes that specify ways in which OpenWISP can connect to devices in order to launch commands.

 ``OPENWISP_UPDATE_STRATEGIES``